apache/spark/docs/apache-airflow/upgrading-to-2.rst

 Support for Airflow 1.10.x releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned earlier in Step 2, the 1.10.14 release is intended to be a "bridge release" which would be a step in the migration to Airflow 2.0.

-After the Airflow 2.0 GA (General Availability) release, it expected that all future Airflow development would be based on Airflow 2.0, including a series of patch releases such as 2.0.1, 2.0.2 and then feature releases such as 2.1.
+The Airflow 1.10.x release tree will be supported for **six months** from Airflow 2.0 release date.
+Specifically, only "critical fixes" defined as fixes to bugs that take down Production systems, will be backported to 1.10.x core for **six months** after Airflow 2.0.0 is released.

+In addition, Backport providers within
+1.10.x, will be supported for critical fixes for **three months** from Airflow 2.0.0 release date.

 We plan to take a strict Semantic Versioning approach to our versioning and release process.
 This means that we do not plan to make any backwards-incompatible changes in the 2.* releases.
 Any breaking changes, including the removal of features deprecated in Airflow 2.0 will happen as part of the Airflow 3.0 release.

-The Airflow 1.10.x release tree will be supported for a limited time after the GA release of Airflow 2.0 to give users time to upgrade from one of the Airflow 1.10.x releases.
-Specifically, only "critical fixes" defined as fixes to bugs that take down Production systems, will be backported to 1.10.x core for six months after Airflow 2.0.0 is released.

-In addition, Backport providers within
-1.10.x, will be supported for critical fixes for three months after Airflow 2.0.0 is released.